 Injuries and degenerative changes in joints, ligaments and tendons are serious sources of chronic pain and can be stubborn to heal.
-Platelet-Rich Plasma Therapy (PRP) has demonstrated high rates of success through stimulating the body’s own healing mechanism.
+Platelet-Rich Plasma Therapy (PRP) has demonstrated a high rate of success by stimulating the body’s own healing mechanism.

-Platelet-rich plasma (PRP) is a state-of-the-art injection therapy commonly used to treat chronic degenerative conditions associated with joints, tendons, ligaments, cartilage, meniscus and labrums.
+Platelet-rich plasma (PRP) is a one of the safest state-of-the-art injection therapies available at Natural Health Works in Oregon CIty.
+It is commonly used to treat arthritis and other chronic degenerative conditions associated with joints, tendons, ligaments, cartilage, meniscus and labrums.
 For example:

-- Osteoarthritis of the spine and peripheral joints – Knee, Shoulder, Hip
+- Osteoarthritis of the spine and peripheral joints such as the knee, shoulder and hip.

 - Shoulder Rotator Cuff Tears